 i.
-Name of Traveler: Eric Swalwell 2. a.
-Name of Accompanying Relative: Brittany Swalwell b.
-Relationship to Traveler: Spouse Other(specify): 3. a.
-Dates: Departure:Friday, March 22nd, 2024 Return: Sunday, March 24th, 2024 b.
+Name of Traveler: Yardena vvoit 2. a.
+Name of Accompanying Relative:OR b.
+Relationship to Traveler: Spouse Other (specify): 3. a.
+Dates: Departure: Friday, March 22nd, 2024 Return: Sunday, March 24th, 2024 b.
 Dates at Personal Expense, if any: 4.
 Departure City: Washington, DC Destination: Middleburg, VA Return City: Washington, DC 5.
 Sponsor(s), Who Paid for the Trip: Center Forward 6.
-Describe Meetings and Events Attended (attach additional pages if necessary): Valuable insights were gained from panel discussion on attitudes towards bipartisanship and efficiency of government.
-Congressman Swalwell was also able to provide perspective and get insight on the importance of supply chains for critical materials as well as artificial intelligence during the "Balancing competing legislative priorities" discussion.
-This will be valuable to his work on the Homeland Subcommittee.
-7. Attached to this form are each of the following, signify that each item is attached by checking the corresponding box: a. a completed Sponsor Post-Travel Disclosure Form; b. the Primary Trip Sponsor Form completed by the trip sponsor prior to the trip, including all attachments and the Additional Sponsor Form(s); c. page 2 of the completed Traveler Form submitted by the Member or officer; and d. the letter from the Committee on Ethics approving my participation on this trip.
+Describe Meetings and Events Attended: The breakout discussion on artificial intellience was valuable as it provided insight relating to being a Chief of Staff for a Member that chairs a cyber sub committee, in addition the panel on beartanable and efficiency of government was informative.
+Finally the exchange of bless at several of the receptions and other breakout sessions led to great discussions.
+7. Attached to this form are each of the following, signify that each item is attached by checking the corresponding box: a. a completed Sponsor Post-Travel Disclosure Form; b. the Primary Trip Sponsor Form completed by the trip sponsor prior to the trip, including all attachments and the Additional Sponsor Form(s); c. page 2 of the completed Traveler Form submitted by the employee; and d. 🖪 the letter from the Committee on Ethics approving my participation on this trip.
 8. a.
 I represent that I participated in each of the activities reflected in the attached sponsor's agenda.
 Signify statement is true by checking the box. b.
-If not, explain: det wa app ertify that the information contained in this form is true, complete, and correct to the best of my knowledge.
-I have termined that all of the expenses on the attached Sponsor Post-Travel Disclosure Form were necessary and that the travel is in connection with my duties as a Member or officer of the U.S. House of Representatives and would not create the pearance that I am using public office for private gain.
-Page 4/3/24 last t updated 7/2023
+If not, explain: Ιc ertify that the information contained in this form is true, complete, and correct to the best of my knowledge.
+1/2/24 Sig gnature of Traveler: Date: 4/3/24 I a uthorized this travel in advance.
+I have determined that all of the expenses listed on the attached Sponsor Post-Travel sclosure Form were necessary and that the travel was in connection with the employee's official duties and would not CTE eate the appearance that the employee is using public office for private gain.
+Na mme of Supervising Member: Eric Swalwell Date: 4/3/24 Sig gnature of Supervising Member: las t updated 7/2023